Wireless-XZ/alx-low_level_programming/0x00-hello_world/README.md

 ### 3. Name
 > Mandatory

-Write a script that compiles a C file and creates an executable named cisfun.
+Write a script that compiles a C file and creates an executable named `cisfun`.
-* The C file name will be saved in the variable $CFILE
+* The C file name will be saved in the variable `$CFILE`
 ```
 julien@ubuntu:~/c/0x00$ export CFILE=main.c
 julien@ubuntu:~/c/0x00$ cat main.c